verhas/javageci/REFERENCE.md

 will result a `CompoundParams` object that will return the configuration value for any configuration key from the `global` parameters only if the key is not defined in the `local` level.

+The method `Tools.getParameters()` collects the configuration parameters from the annotation `@Geci`, which is on the `xxx` element.
+There is an annotation interface ready to use defined in the library `com.javax0.geci:javageci-annotation` but the actual code can use any annotation that

+* is named `Geci`
+* defines at least the `value`
+* the type of `value` is `java.langString`.

+Using your own annotation may eliminate the need for the dependency on the library `com.javax0.geci:javageci-annotation`.

 When you implement a generator extending the class `AbstractGenerator` then you get the `Class` object as well as the `global` configuration as a parameter.